I make it easier to discover information, so that knowledge can be used to benefit the world.

 The “day job”

-For a decade, I worked (lately) as a Research Fellow in a multidisciplinary and interdisciplinary research group, doing internet infrastructures for academic social science data for the group and national data services, and beyond.
-It also included a good chunk of policy and delivery work to make some of that data available.
+From 2012-2013, I worked for Privacy International on export controls and other aspects of UK policy.
+I am currently freelancing and employed by medconfidential.
+For a decade, I worked (lately) as a Research Fellow in a multidisciplinary and interdisciplinary research group, doing internet infrastructures for academic social science data for the group, national data services, and beyond.
+It also included a good chunk of delivery work to make some of that data available.
 I also was solely responsible for all technical aspects of the ESRC’s Research Methods Programme from 2002-2007, which included the week long, 800+ attendee Methods Fairs.
 Further details are available on request.
 It was mostly providing technical/digital solutions in a research context to research problems, sort of a research-(dev)Ops.

 You can contact the author, Sam Smith, on firstname.lastname@example.org or 07980 210 746 (UK).
 I live in Cambridge, UK.